razshare/java-springboot-svelte3-ssr-template/docs/index.md

 # Svelte SSR for Spring Boot

-This project offers a template for getting started to use Java Spring Boot and render Svelte on the server.
+This project offers a template for getting started to use Java Spring Boot and render Svelte on the server.<br />
 This project is is not production-ready and not all features might work correctly.

 Most of the bugs have root in the ```require``` function of nodejs.